We Ensure Your Pet Receives the Very Best Care Every Step of the Way of His Surgery

-The staff at Hill & Harbour Veterinary Center understands that surgery, whether elective or not, is a stressful time for the family.
+The staff at Hill & Harbour Veterinary Center understand that surgery, whether elective or not, is a stressful time for the family.
+Therefore, we have established goals and protocols to ensure that your pet’s surgery is as smooth as possible.
+Our doctors and staff are well trained to make sure the process is handled with compassion and the best care.

-- Pre-surgical assessments: Prior to surgery, we will complete a comprehesive physical exam and bloodwork to ensure that your pet is not at risk for complications while under general anesthesia.
+- Pre-surgical assessments: Prior to surgery, we complete a thorough physical exam and bloodwork to ensure that your pet is not at risk for complications.

-- Dedicated surgical suites: To prevent post-surgical infections and cross-contamination, surgeries are performed in a room used only for sterile surgical procedures.
+- Dedicated surgical suites: To prevent post-surgical infections, surgeries are performed in a sterile room only used for surgical procedures.

-- Surgical attire: Staff must wear disposable caps and masks when entering the surgical suite.
-Anyone involved in the procedure itself must also wear sterile gowns and single-use gloves.
+- Surgical attire: Our team wears disposable caps and masks when entering the surgical suite.
+Anyone involved in the procedure itself wear sterile gowns and single-use gloves.

 - Sterile packs and equipment: Surgical instruments are carefully cleaned, sterilized, and wrapped prior to each procedure to help prevent infections.